 - Victory Sweepers has provided a brief handout of suggestions regarding sweeper cleanliness.

 - Reports from physicians in Washington State indicate transmission via gas pumps is high.
 When pumping fuel, be sure to wear gloves, use a paper towel, etc.

 - Because Washington State was affected earlier than most others in the U.S., and the response has been very well coordinated, you may want to take a look at the updated Washington Department of Health Guidelines.

-- Latest reports indicate those who have been infected may lose their sense of smell and taste several days before other symptoms emerge.
+- Reports indicate those who have been infected may lose their sense of smell and taste several days before other symptoms emerge.
 Advice is for anyone losing these senses should be quarantined for seven days even if they have no other symptoms.